semanticarts/gist/docs/Contributing.md

 - The title of the PR should contain the keywords "fixes #nnn" (or another of the [GitHub keywords](https://docs.github.com/en/enterprise/2.21/user/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword)) where nnn is the issue number.
 This automatically closes the related issue(s) when the PR is merged.
   - Example: "Correct cardinality restriction on class gist:Room.
 Fixes #98."
   - Note that if the PR fixes multiple issues, each issue number must be prefixed by the keyword.
 E.g., "Fixes #98, fixes #102", rather than "Fixes #98, #102" or "Fixes #98 and #102".
-- The PR description should contain a link to the issue addressed.
+- The PR description should also contain the keyword and issue number.
+This creates a link which allows readers and reviewers to easily reference the issue.
 - The PR should include an update to the release notes.
 See [Release Notes](#release-notes).
 - Refer to the [deprecation and deletion policy](DeprecationAndDeletionPolicy.md) if you are deprecating or deleting terms.